Why Dietitians Don't Freak Out About the Unicorn Frappuccino (or Churros, Pumpkin Spice Lattes, etc.)

 5. The sugar shaming has gotten a little out of hand and is borderline offensive.
 Every post I see on social media of someone excited about this drink is peppered with comments about how much sugar it contains.
 Why don't we do that for donuts or ice cream or other sweetened beverages?
 Friend is in Hawaii enjoying shaved ice?
 Why aren't we looking up its sugar content?
 What about this Unicorn Frapp makes it OK for people to point out how "unhealthy" something is?
 I constantly see foods on social media...but I don't go around commenting about their healthfulness (or lack thereof) or shaming the poster about the amount of sugar in their snack.
 We eat for reasons other than health, and that's OK.

-The more you get to know the Feeding Littles philosophy (perhaps through our online course for kiddos ages 1+), the more you will learn that freaking out about the healthfulness of a food, especially one that's not eaten very often, is counterproductive.
+The more you get to know the Feeding Littles philosophy (perhaps through our online courses), the more you will learn that freaking out about the healthfulness of a food, especially one that's not eaten very often, is counterproductive.
 Kids pick up on our food neuroses and begin to internalize our good versus bad mentality, which can set some kiddos up for struggles with food down the road.
 If you don't think obsession with healthy foods is a problem, I urge you to read more about orthorexia, or sit with me every day as I work with clients whose lives revolve around food.

 Moral of the story?
 Serve your family tasty, mostly healthy foods and leave some wiggle room for "play foods" (a term coined by Elyse Resch, author of Intuitive Eating).
 When you eat, pay attention to your food and try to savor the flavors.
 Don't freak out about a cookie or Frappuccino here or there; sit, enjoy the food, and try to take in the flavors and the experience.
 Perhaps your taste buds love it but your stomach doesn't, so listen to that signal and make a choice about how that food makes you feel physically.
 Keep your language around food neutral so that your kids don't think that there are "good foods" and "bad foods."
 Let them have their fill when you serve desserts without commenting on every bite.